 The statement that the derailed carriage travelled for about one and a half miles before falling over, while occasioning the astonishment of railway men, is admitted by them to be quite possible of occurrence.
 At the same time the view has been expressed that the jolting of the car along the permanent way could scarcely fail to have been noted by those in the vehicle, who, in that case, would be expected to pull the emergency brake cord, with which all carriages of mail trains ordinarily are fitted.

-permanent way, he said, would not have provided support for the
+permanent way, he said, would not have provided support for

 something like a stumbling horse which was just managing to

-to keep its feet.
-Once the bridge was reached, however, there would be no
+keep its feet.
+Once the bridge was reached, however, there

-or the equivalent bridge structure, and something would have to go.
-The
+equivalent bridge structure, and something would have to go.